 As we already mentioned.
 The powerful weapons and armor sets from the Exotic, Ascended and Legendary tiers can be crafted.
 Exotic and Ascended items can be looted from Raid Bosses, Fractals, Dungeons and acquired through WvW and sPvP, but the only way of getting legendaries is crafting them in the Mystic Forge.
 Using it doesn’t require the crafting disciplines per se, but filling your inventory with all the necessary materials and components is much easier with the access to maxed out crafters.

 The character experience gains available through crafting have been used as the quickest way of leveling alts.
 The experience you can gain this way is not a flat value that can get outscaled, instead, it’s a fixed percentage of your levels progress bar.

 Leveling a single discipline from level 1 to 400 will always grant you seven character levels.
-With total nine disciplines, it means that you can quest and grind to level 24 and then use crafting to easily get the remaining 56 levels (progressing crafts from 401 to 500 is more expensive and time-consuming, so we don’t recommend doing that).
+With a total of nine disciplines, it means that you can quest and grind to level 24 and then use crafting to easily get the remaining 56 levels (progressing crafts from 401 to 500 is more expensive and time-consuming, so we don’t recommend doing that).
 This is the quickest way of getting level 80 if you don’t have access to a Tome of Knowledge.

 Guild Wars 2

 Guild Wars 2 is an MMORPG developed by ArenaNet and published by NCSoft in 2012.
 The players can return to the world of Tyria, 250 years after the events from the first game.
 Guild Wars 2 has two major expansions: Heart of Thorn and Path of Fire.